ncopa/su-exec/README.md

 ## Purpose

 This is a simple tool that will simply execute a program with different privileges.
-The program will be exceuted directly and not run as a child, like su and sudo does, which avoids TTY and signal issues (see below).
+The program will be executed directly and not run as a child, like su and sudo does, which avoids TTY and signal issues (see below).

 Notice that su-exec depends on being run by the root user, non-root